-The DNS records tool retrieves the domain name records for a specified domain.
+The DNS Records tool allows you to retrieve the domain name records for the domain name you provide.

 Two versions of the tool are available.
 To use the basic tool, enter a domain name in the text box, then click “Go.”

 You can use the DNS Records tool to diagnose problems with a domain name’s server(s).
 If your lookup of a domain name doesn’t work, you can use the tool to help find the root cause.

 In addition to the DNS Records tool, we offer the more advanced NsLookup tool that lets you choose the DNS server to query and the type of records to request.
 If the DNS Records tool doesn’t indicate any problems but you’re still seeing issues, using the NsLookup to point to a different server may return helpful details.